 **Please note that sod, dirt, mulch, and rocks are not considered yard waste and the city cannot collect these types of items.
 Consider mulching your grass clippings instead.See the FAQ for more information.
 Additional recycling information can be found online.

 Thursday & Friday - Bulk Trash

-Bulk trash includes sofas, chairs, lumber and building wood (if work is performed by a contractor, the City will NOT collect debris), TVs, mattresses, non-metal appliances (dishwashers, microwaves, other), etc.
+Bulk trash includes sofas, chairs, lumber and building wood cut no longer than 4' length (if work is performed by a contractor, the City will NOT collect debris), TVs, mattresses, non-metal appliances (dishwashers, microwaves, other), etc.

 **Please note that sod, dirt, mulch, rocks, concrete, and bricks are NOT considered bulk trash and cannot collected by the city.
 Refer to your zone map to know which day is pickup on your street.

 Fall only: September 30 - December 6, 2019.
 For your Zone, check the Zones page.